AsmodeusXI/shadowrun-5e/shadowrunners/erza-macgee.md

 * **Powerball** (Combat, p.284) [F].
 Spellcasting + Magic [Force] v.
 Body.
 Physical Damage = net hits.
 * ~~**Stunball** (Combat, p.284) [F].
 Spellcasting + Magic [Force] v.
 Body.
 Stun Damage = net hits.~~
 * **Physical Barrier** (Manipulation, p.294) [F - 1].
 Maybe???
+* **Magic Fingers** (Manipulation, p.294) [F-2].
+Creates a psychokinetic effect as a sort of invisible hand that can hold or manipulate items.
+Hits on the Spellcasting + Magic Test are Strength and Agility.
+Can use skills remotely, replacing limits with the spell’s Force.
+Can perform any action, using the magic fingers as if they were your real hands.
+The magic fingers can manipulate objects within your line of sight, but only objects within a meter or so of one another.